A ‘White Civil Rights Rally’ Is Planned For The Anniversary Of The Deadly Charlottesville Protests

 On the second day of the event, things turned violent.
 As white supremacists chanted white supremacist and Nazi-era slogans, according to CNN, counter-protesters linked arms, sang, and prayed.

-Eventually, the two sides – ofn which Donald Trump said there were “very fine people on both sides” – began clashing violently with one another.
+Eventually, the two sides – which Donald Trump said there were “very fine people on both sides” – began clashing violently with one another.
 The violence culminated when a vehicle, allegedly driven by James Alex Fields Jr., rammed into a crowd of people.
-19 people were injured, and Heather Heyer, a 32-year-old paralegal from Charlottesville, was killed.
+Nineteen people were injured, and Heather Heyer, a 32-year-old paralegal from Charlottesville, was killed.
 Fields has been charged with second-degree murder.

 For the Washington rally, it seems that Kessler expects counter-protesters, saying in his application that “members of Antifa affiliated groups will try to disrupt.”
 Antifa, for those not familiar, is a self-described “anti-fascist militant group.”